antoniablair/pyladies_scraping_workshop/README.md

-# Intro to Web Scraping with PyLadies
+# Intro to Web Scraping with Python

+Materials for a Pyladies workshop.

 ### Description